When it comes to ‘dancing’, these giraffes are definitely head and shoulders higher than the rest.

 Despite their size, the giraffes seem to create perfect symmetry that looks like a graceful dance number.

 But while the gentle giants appear calm and graceful, the pair were in fact fighting for dominance.

 Known as ‘n.e.c.k.i.n.g’, the two males are seen swinging their giant necks in an attempt to take out their opponents.

-But amazingly, despite the duo’s aggressive behaviour, the giraffe’s movements are still easy to see.
+But amazingly, despite the duo’s aggressive behavior, the giraffe’s movements are still easy to see.

 Taken by 42-year-old wildlife photographer Andrey Gudkov, on the plains of Masai Mara, Kenya, the Russian managed to grab the giraffes from safety in his safari jeep.

-Andrey said: ‘Sometimes this behaviour is called dancing, but in reality, the two males were f.ig.h.ting to see who is the strongest in the group.
+Andrey said: ‘Sometimes this behavior is called dancing, but in reality, the two males were f.ig.h.ting to see who is the strongest in the group.

 ‘In general, these kinds of moments are very exciting and it is quite unusual to see for yourself in the wild.

 ‘Looking back at the giraffes seem to move in unison, making for some very nice shots.